 – Added a new card type for Monsters; players can right-click on Monsters to transform them into Forwards and then back into Monsters.
 (Please note: there may be some functionality with prior cards that does not work with Monsters-as-Forwards; if you find any errors, please let me know!)

-– All 154 Opus III cards are now available, featuring characters from featuring characters from Final Fantasy V, Final Fantasy IX and Final Fantasy TYPE-0.
+– All 154 Opus III cards are now available, featuring characters from Final Fantasy V, Final Fantasy IX, Final Fantasy TYPE-0 and more!

 – Added image pack for the above (missing only one card).

 – Added the ability to move cards on the field to the top of the owner’s deck; this ability has been grouped with the similar abilities to move to hand & Break Zone, and put into their own submenu.

 – Fixed a number of outstanding spelling mistakes: “Khimari” has been corrected to “Kimahri”, “Manakin” has been corrected to “Manikin”, etc.

 – Added the Opus III starter set cards, featuring characters from Final Fantasy IX and Final Fantasy TYPE-0.

 – Added image packs for the above; also added image packs for current available “Parallel Art” cards.